 I started this project because my phone just couldn’t perform as a reliable overlanding GPS unit while off-roading.
-Furthermore, products like the Garmin Tread Overland Edition Navigator make great GPS units specifically tailored to overlanding, but these units cost anywhere from $650 to $1400, a price I simply was not willing to commit to.
-Thus, I created my own overlanding GPS unit with a tablet and a GPS receiver.
+Furthermore, products like the Garmin Tread Overland Edition Navigator make great GPS units specifically tailored to overlanding.
+Still, these units cost anywhere from $650 to $1400, a price I simply was not willing to commit to.
+Thus, I created my overlanding GPS unit with a tablet and a GPS receiver.

-With very little technical effort, you also can create your own custom GPS unit to fit your needs, and I’ll show you how I did it for under $250.
+With very little technical effort, you can also create your own custom GPS unit to fit your needs.
+I’ll show you how I did it for under $250.

-While most people my age are technologically literate, if you’re like me, trying to figure all of this out may seem harder than buying an expensive unit right?
+While most people my age are technologically literate, if you’re like me, trying to figure all of this out may seem harder than buying an expensive unit, right?
 Wrong.
-On one hand, expensive overlanding GPS modules require a lot of user knowledge in order to take advantage of the many different features.
+On one hand, expensive overlanding GPS modules require a lot of user knowledge to take advantage of the many different features.

-On the other hand, I felt more comfortable using my phone since I knew how to use it: I had my GPS apps, and I could easily download my maps and routes.
-However, this all took up a lot of storage on my phone, and I found that the GPS location was not reliable, especially in remote locations, causing a lot of missed turns and wasting a lot of time.
-Not to mention, it was hard trying to listen to music and get directions on my phone with my overlanding navigation pulled up.
+On the other hand, I felt more comfortable using my phone since I knew how to use it: I had my GPS apps and could easily download my maps and routes.
+However, this all took up a lot of storage on my phone, and I found that the GPS location was unreliable, especially in remote locations, causing a lot of missed turns and wasting a lot of time.
+It was also hard trying to listen to music and get directions on my phone with my overlanding navigation pulled up.

-That’s why there’s no doubt that this DIY unit is the easiest to set up and use for a fraction of the price and hassle of pre-built overlanding GPS systems.
+That’s why this DIY unit is undoubtedly the easiest to set up and use at a fraction of the price and hassle of pre-built overlanding GPS systems.

 Products Used: